gjverhoeff/sumatras-studios-tools/README.md

 ## Installation
-Clone this project in your Plugins folder of your project and make sure the plugin is enabled.
+Clone this repository in your Plugins folder of your project and make sure the plugin is enabled.